-28.4.4 Structured variational approximation
+28.4.5 Structured variational approximation

-One can extend the power of the KL variational approximation by using non-factorised q(x)[236, 24].
+One can extend the factorised KL variational approximation by using non-factorised q(x)[236, 24].
 Those for which averages of the variables can be computed in linear time include spanning trees, fig(28.4b) and decomposable graphs fig(28.4c).
 For example, for the distribution a tractable q distribution would be, fig(28.5)